-Vandalism (\$1,000 threshold) (Major) (SESIR) (Level III) - The intentional destruction, damage, or defacement of public or private/personal property without consent of the owner or the person having custody or control of it.
-Damage must be \$1,000 or more to report in SESIR.
+Vandalism (\$1,000 threshold) (SESIR) (Level III) - The intentional destruction, damage, or defacement of public or private/personal property without consent of the owner or the person having custody of control of it.
 Incidents that fall below the \$1,000 threshold are not reportable in SESIR, but instead should be reported as locally-defined incidents according to district policies.